 Copyright © Nucleus Medical Media, Inc.

-If you are planning to have SRS, your doctor will review a list of possible complications such as: HeadacheTemporary swelling at the treatment site, which may be associated with worsening of symptomsSwelling, numbness, bleeding, or tingling around the sites where the head frame rests on the headSkin irritationNauseaSeizuresPatchy hair loss from the radiationPermanent injury to the location in the brain being treated
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: HeadacheTemporary swelling at the treatment site, which may be associated with worsening of symptomsSwelling, numbness, bleeding, or tingling around the sites where the head frame rests on the headSkin irritationNauseaSeizuresPatchy hair loss from the radiationPermanent injury to the location in the brain being treated